I've talked to many socialists and understood their points of view.

 Raised Cost of Living

-According to Nomad Capitalist, countries without minimum wages are also prospering, this includes Sweden, Norway, Denmark, Switzerland, and Iceland, the 4th happiest country in the world.
+According to Nomad Capitalist, countries without minimum wages are also prospering.
+This includes Sweden, Norway, Denmark, Switzerland, and Iceland, the fourth happiest country in the world.

 It is worth noting that minimum wage jobs are often entry-level, and workers will begin to develop experience and get out of being paid the bare minimum.

 There is no difference between communism and socialism, except in the means of achieving the same ultimate end: communism proposes to enslave men by force, socialism—by vote.

 — Ayn Rand

 Socialists often talk about how the rich are hoarding their money and are only spending a tiny portion of it.
 Spending money means recirculating the money back into the economy.